 G&H, a leading crystal grower with decades of electro-optic device design experience, manufactures a comprehensive range of Pockels cells for applications in wavelengths from the UV to the IR.
 Pockels cells are used in a variety of applications benefitting from rapid/dynamic polarization control, Q-switching, light intensity control, intensity, modulation, dynamic waveplate, dynamic coupling of light in and out of optical systems.

 The latest innovation in optical coatings technology is helping to meet the evolving requirements of today’s semiconductor industry.
 G&H explains how the latest developments in DUV coatings can optimize your laser tool performance at even shorter wavelengths.

 Acousto-Optical Tunable Filters (AOTFs) deliver sharper images, pixel-by-pixel wavelength flexibility, and precise control for confocal microscopy.
 Lars Sandström, vice president, Life Sciences at G&H, explores how the technology is evolving to further enhance the versatility of confocal microscopy in life sciences.

 For many OEMs involved in material processing within manufacturing, fiber and fiber-coupled lasers are at the heart of the value they deliver to their end clients across different application areas.

-Learn about light across the spectrum, its uses and advantages/disadvantages in the systems and solutions that depend upon it, and how technology can pick and mix spectral bands to deliver optimum outcomes for specific purposes.
+Learn about light across the spectrum, its uses and advantages/disadvantages in the systems, the solutions that depend upon it, and how technology can pick and mix spectral bands to deliver optimal outcomes for specific purposes.

 Choosing the right laser beam, in terms of performance, cost, and reliability, can be daunting.
 G&H discusses basic operating principles of the two most common modulator technologies, providing guidance on how to understand product specifications and learn to identify the products that suit your needs.